MohassinHussain/inApp-share/README.md

 ## Project Structure

 - **Home:** Displays videos similar to YouTube.
 Each video has a share option.
-- **Video Sent:** A section that lists all the videos the user has shared.
+- **Video Sent:** A section that lists all the videos the user has shared. (in seperate Share option)
 - **Video Received:** A section that shows all the videos the user has received from others.
-- **Friends (Mates):** Allows users to add and manage friends by email for easy video sharing.
-Users can edit friend details as needed.

 ## How It Works